-Future sales of shares of the Company's common stock may depress its stock price.
+Future sales of shares of our Common Stock may depress its stock price.

-Future sales of a substantial number of the Company's common stock in the public market, or the perception that such sales might occur, could depress the market price of the Company's common stock and could impair its ability to raise capital through the sale of additional equity securities.
+Future sales of a substantial number of the our Common Stock in the public market, or the perception that such sales might occur, could depress the market price of the our Common Stock and could impair its ability to raise capital through the sale of additional equity securities.

-The Company is an emerging growth company, and the Company cannot be certain if the reduced reporting requirements applicable to emerging growth companies will make its shares less attractive to investors.
+We are an emerging growth company, and the we cannot be certain if the reduced reporting requirements applicable to emerging growth companies will make our shares less attractive to investors.

-The Company is an emerging growth company, as defined in the JOBS Act.
-For as long as the Company continues to be an emerging growth company, it may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies", including exemption from compliance with the auditor attestation requirements of Section 404, reduced disclosure obligations regarding executive compensation and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-The Company will remain an emerging growth company until the earlier of (1) the date (a) June 9, 2025, (b) in which the Company has total annual gross revenue of at least \$1.07 billion or (c) in which the Company is deemed to be a large accelerated filer, which means the market value of shares of the Company's common stock that are held by non-affiliates exceeds \$700 million as of the prior June 30th, and (2) the date on which the Company has issued more than \$1.0 billion in non-convertible debt during the prior three-year period.
+We are an emerging growth company, as defined in the JOBS Act.
+For as long as we continues to be an emerging growth company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies", including exemption from compliance with the auditor attestation requirements of Section 404, reduced disclosure obligations regarding executive compensation and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
+We will remain an emerging growth company until the earlier of (1) the date (a) June 9, 2025, (b) in which we have total annual gross revenue of at least \$1.07 billion or (c) in which we are deemed to be a large accelerated filer, which means the market value of shares of Common Stock that are held by non-affiliates exceeds \$700 million as of the prior June 30th, and (2) the date on which we have issued more than \$1.0 billion in non- convertible debt during the prior three-year period.

 In addition, under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards until such time as those standards apply to private companies.
-The Company has elected to avail itself of this exemption from new or revised accounting standards and, therefore, the Company will not be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.
+We have elected to avail ourselves of this exemption from new or revised accounting standards and, therefore, we will not be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.

-Even after the Company no longer qualifies as an emerging growth company, it may still qualify as a "smaller reporting company," which would allow it to take advantage of many of the same exemptions from disclosure requirements including exemption from compliance with the auditor attestation requirements of Section 404 and reduced disclosure obligations regarding executive compensation in this registration statement and the Company's periodic reports and proxy statements.
+Even after we no longer qualify as an emerging growth company, we may still qualify as a "smaller reporting company," which would allow it to take advantage of many of the same exemptions from disclosure requirements including exemption from compliance with the auditor attestation requirements of Section 404 and reduced disclosure obligations regarding executive compensation in this registration statement and the Company's periodic reports and proxy statements.

-The Company cannot predict if investors will find its common stock less attractive because the Company may rely on these exemptions.
-If some investors find the Company's common stock less attractive as a result, there may be a less active trading market for the common stock and its market price may be more volatile.
+We cannot predict if investors will find our Common Stock less attractive because we may rely on these exemptions.
+If some investors find our Common Stock less attractive as a result, there may be a less active trading market for the Common Stock and its market price may be more volatile.